 New!
-A version of the Digital Audio Capture (DAC) app for Chromebooks will be available as a recording method for AP French, German, Italian, and Spanish Language and Culture as well as Music Theory Exams.
-For more information, please see the AP Coordinator’s Manual, Part 2.
-The AP Exam Instructions will be available in 2020.
+A version of the Digital Audio Capture (DAC) app for Chromebooks is available this year as a recording method for AP French, German, Italian, and Spanish Language and Culture as well as Music Theory Exams.
+For more information, please see the AP Digital Audio Capture (DAC) App Overview for Chromebook or the AP Digital Audio Capture (DAC) App Overview for iPad.
+For general information about AP Exam administration, please see the AP Coordinator’s Manual, Part 2 or the AP Exam Instructions.

 The DAC app is a special-purpose audio recording app available for the AP French, German, Italian, and Spanish Language and Culture Exams and AP Music Theory Exams.
 It is for use on Apple iPad tablets and Chromebooks.
-The iPads and Chromebooks must be school-owned and -controlled and may be used in a one-to-one computing environment.
+The iPads and Chromebooks must be school owned and controlled.
 The DAC app is the only recording program permitted on iPads and Chromebooks; no other recording software may be used on these devices.

-The app will be available for download in spring 2020:
+AP coordinators will be notified when the app is available for download in March:

 - For Apple iPads, the DAC app can be downloaded free of charge from the Apple App Store